bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 In some cases, however, plane changes are unavoidable due to the latitude of the launch site of the spacecraft.
 One common example is putting a spacecraft in geosynchronous equatorial orbit.
 It is not possible to launch a spacecraft into an equatorial orbit unless the launch site is on the equator.

-We know that the orbital plane must intersect with the center of the earth.
+We know that the orbital plane must intersect with the center of the Earth.
 Therefore, if a spacecraft is launched from any latitude above or below the equator, the orbit will have some natural inclination relative to the equatorial plane.

 The final inclination of the orbit can also be controlled by determining the **launch azimuth**.
 The launch azimuth is the flight direction when the spacecraft is inserted into its orbit.
 It is equal to 0° pointing North and increases _clockwise_.
 Therefore, launches due East have an azimuth of 90°, due South of 180°, and due West of 270°.

-A launch azimuth of 90° (due East) takes most advantage of the rotation of the earth to give a velocity boost to the spacecraft.
-Since the orbital speed is relative to the inertial coordinates fixed to the earth's center, launching in an eastward direction reduces the $\Delta v$ required to achieve a particular orbital speed.
+A launch azimuth of 90° (due East) takes most advantage of the rotation of the Earth to give a velocity boost to the spacecraft.
+Since the orbital speed is relative to the inertial coordinates fixed to the Earth's center, launching in an eastward direction reduces the $\Delta v$ required to achieve a particular orbital speed.

-The linear velocity at the equator is the ratio of the earth's circumference and its sidereal period:
+The linear velocity at the equator is the ratio of the Earth's circumference and its sidereal period:

 :::{math}
 :label: eq:plane-change-earth-equator-speed